DIY Masonry-Style Image Gallery

 Dan Schlosser’s Progressive Image Grid (PIG.js) is a responsive and lightweight JavaScript library that progressively and elegantly loads images as you scroll.
 It looks similar to the Google Photos album layout, which is the look I was interested in for my photo galleries.
 To get started, let’s see a test project using pure standard PIG without any modifications.

 Click on the source code link at the top and clone the Github project, or just download the files for example-project-1.
-You should be able to open index.html locally in your browser and see a simple gallery with four images:
+You should be able to open index.html locally in your browser and see a gallery with four images:

 Easy, right?
 But wait …